onflow/FlowActions/docs/defi_actions_flip.md

 1. A VaultSink would simply receive the deposited tokens, transferring from the Shuttle's Source to the Sink.
 2. Configured with a SwapSink, the deposited tokens would be swapped before depositing to an inner SwapSink's inner Sink.
-3. Provided a Source tied to staking rewards and a Sink directing funds to protocol staking, this object could be used to optimize staking rewards by auto-claiming & re-staking.
+3. Provided a Source tied to staking rewards and a Sink that stakes deposited tokens, this object could be used to optimize staking rewards by auto-claiming & re-staking.

 > :information_source: This example is included to demonstrate the modularity of DFA architecture and not as an accompanying standard object in its own right.